 My kids learned all about the original 13 colonies and the Revolutionary War in elementary school, and my son Alex is particularly fascinated by Thomas Jefferson.
-So when Spring Break rolled around we decided to take one of our family road trips down to Williamsburg and spend a few days exploring.
-There are so many great things to do in Williamsburg VA– we were able to immerse ourselves in what the historic city had to offer, plus spend some additional time playing in a nearby indoor waterpark!
-What a perfect getaway!
+So when Spring Break rolled around we decided to take one of our family road trips and spend a few days exploring all of the many great things to do in Williamsburg VA.
+We were able to immerse ourselves in what the historic city had to offer, plus spend some additional time playing in a nearby indoor waterpark!

 There are a few things that helped us in terms of advance planning before our trip- that I thought I would pass along to you!
 Go online and check out all of the possible events and tours on Colonial Williamsburg Visitor's Center website.
 You can even look over the Visitor's Guides for the days you will be there (you can preview it ahead of time here).